Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Identification

-The container must display the SDR Portugal symbol, ensuring its eligibility for return within the system.
+The container must display the volta symbol, ensuring its eligibility for return within the system.

 Readability